M4n0zz/Gen1PokeScripts/README.md

 ###  ⚠ Warning
-Since the script selector has **limited space**, not all installable scripts can fit at the same time.
-This means that installing a new script usually overwrites the previous one, unless you manually change the installation address in the .asm file and recompile it.
-To solve this and get access to every script at any moment in the game, [BBMenu](https://github.com/M4n0zz/BBMenu) is now available.
+The script selector has **limited space**, so it can’t hold all installable scripts at once.
+As a result, installing a new script usually replaces the previous one—unless you manually change the installation address in the .asm file and recompile it.

+To fix this and give you access to almost every script at any time during the game, [BBMenu](https://github.com/M4n0zz/BBMenu) is now available.